We've all been there-looking in the fridge and realizing we need some veggie love in our lives.

 - Lemon Juice: A splash at the end for that zesty kick.

-- Cut Evenly: Make sure your broccoli and cauliflower florets are about the same size for even cooking.
-No one likes a soggy piece, right?
+- Cut Evenly: Make sure your broccoli and cauliflower florets are about the same size for even cooking (about 1-1.5-inch florets).

-- Don’t Overcrowd: Give your veggies some breathing room!
-Overcrowding the air fryer means mushy results, and we’ve got zero time for that.
+- Don't Overcrowd: Give your veggies some breathing room!
+Overcrowding the air fryer means mushy results, and we've got zero time for that (leave about ½ inch between pieces or cook in a single layer).

-- Shake it Up: Shake the basket halfway through cooking to ensure everyone gets equal love from the heat.
+- Shake it Up: Shake the basket halfway through cooking to ensure everyone gets equal love from the heat and to help them crisp evenly, similar to the technique used for crispy tofu for protein-packed sides, which is also demonstrated in beginner-friendly air fryer vegetables.

 Variations and Substitutions